Updated 2024

 The Chinese associate the apricot with education and medicine.
 For instance, the classical word 杏壇 (literally:

 ‘apricot altar’) which means “educational circle”, is still widely used in written language.
-Chuang Tzu, a Chinese philosopher in 4th century BCE, told a story that Confucius taught his students in a forum surrounded by the wood of apricot trees.
+Chuang Tzu, a Chinese philosopher in the 4th century BCE, told a story that Confucius taught his students in a forum surrounded by the wood of apricot trees.

 The association with medicine in turn comes from the common use of apricot kernels as a component in traditional Chinese medicine, and from the story of Dong Feng (董奉), a physician during the Three Kingdoms period, who required no payment from his patients except that they plant apricot trees in his orchard on recovering from their illnesses, resulting in a large grove of apricot trees and a steady supply of medicinal ingredients.

 The term “Expert of the Apricot Grove” (杏林高手) is still used as a poetic reference to physicians.
-The fact that apricot season is very short has given rise to the very common Egyptian Arabic and Palestinian Arabic expression “filmishmish” (“in apricot [season]”) or “bukra filmishmish” (“tomorrow in apricot [season]”), generally uttered as a riposte to an unlikely prediction, or as a rash promise to fulfill a request.
+The fact that the apricot season is very short has given rise to the very common Egyptian Arabic and Palestinian Arabic expression “filmishmish” (“in apricot [season]”) or “bukra filmishmish” (“tomorrow in apricot [season]”), generally uttered as a riposte to an unlikely prediction, or as a rash promise to fulfill a request.
 Among United States Marine Corps tank-driving Marines, apricots are taboo, by superstition.

 Marine Corps tankers will not eat apricots, allow apricots onto their vehicles, and often will not even say the word “apricot”.
 This superstition stems from Marine Sherman tank breakdowns purportedly happening in the presence of cans of apricots.